Day 1 of Four Days on the Bourbon Trail.

-This day was our first attendance at a horse race, and the results were not good.
+Our first attendance at a horse race was this day, and the results were not good.
 Our horse lost by an inch in the first race; no one remembered our picks in the second and third races because they did not win, place, or show.

 It was time to head to downtown Louisville, where we planned to tour the Louisville Slugger factory and museum, try some local food, and take our reserved tour at Angel’s Envy.
 “Whiskey Row” features eight other distilleries, including Evan Williams and Jim Beam.
 They featured Louisville on “Top Chef;” the T.V. show explored several local restaurants and eateries during the episodes.

 Lilly’s Bistro, a farm-to-table restaurant owned by Top Chef guest judge Kathy Cary, was our lunch choice.
-We had the Kentucky BBQ lamb, covered with Owensboro barbecue sauce (which cuts down on the gaminess), accompanied by the house-pickled slaw.
+We had the Kentucky BBQ lamb, covered with Owensboro barbecue sauce (which cuts down on the gameness) and the house-pickled slaw.
 The grilled pepper jack cheese on toasted brioche with Broadbent bacon was delightful, and the eggplant on grilled pita with garlic hummus and goat cheese was delectable.

-The Louisville Slugger Museum and factory was a fact-filled and fun interactive experience.
+The Louisville Slugger Museum and Factory was a fact-filled and fun interactive experience.
 The factory has been making baseball bats since the 1880s when John Andrew “Bud” Hillerich made a bat in his father’s woodshop for megastar Pete Browning, whose nickname was “The Louisville Slugger.”
 The name stuck.
-Bud Hillerich patented several bat designs, and major-league players, the likes of Babe Ruth and Derek Jeter, have been swinging and hitting with their wood bats for more than a century.
+Bud Hillerich patented several bat designs, and major-league players like Babe Ruth and Derek Jeter have been swinging and hitting with their wood bats for over a century.

 The last destination of our four-day trip was the Angel’s Envy tour.
 It was standing room only in the reception area, and we were glad we made a reservation.
-The Angel’s Envy story started in the heart of Louisville and combined the old technique of making whiskey with the unconventional thinking of 21st-century distillers.
+The Angel’s Envy story started in the heart of Louisville and combined the old whiskey-making technique with the unconventional thinking of 21st-century distillers.

 On our last night in Kentucky, sitting in the tasting room at Angel’s Envy with Louisville’s views and several glasses of honey-colored bourbon in front of us, it was easy to remember why we came to Kentucky.
 We can’t wait to go back and explore more.